Samsung/tizen-docs/docs/application/native/tutorials/process/app-dev-process.md

 <a name="packaging"></a>
 ## Packaging the Application

 You can package your application using Tizen Studio.
-If you want to register your application in Tizen store, [register the author certificate](../../../tizen-studio/common-tools/certificate-registration.md) before packaging your application.
+If you want to register your application in the official site for Tizen applications, [register the author certificate](../../../tizen-studio/common-tools/certificate-registration.md) before packaging your application.

 1. If you have made changes to the application after testing it, [rebuild the application](building-app.md).